 Information about the presence of species identified as rare, threatened, or endangered under state or federal law.

-A Temporary Impact Restoration Plan in compliance with Order section X.G.
+A Temporary Impact Restoration Plan in compliance with Order section X.F.

-For Category B projects that meet the definition of an emergency as defined in Order section II.A.6.a, the temporary impact restoration plan shall be submitted within 60 days of issuance of the NOA.
+For Category B projects that meet the definition of an emergency as defined in Order section II.A.4.a, the temporary impact restoration plan shall be submitted within 60 days of issuance of the NOA.